syself/cluster-api-provider-hetzner/docs/caph/03-reference/02-hetzner-cluster.md

 ---
 title: HetznerCluster
+metatitle: HetznerCluster Object Reference
+description: In HetznerCluster you can define everything related to the general components of the cluster as well as those properties, which are valid cluster-wide.
 ---

 In HetznerCluster you can define everything related to the general components of the cluster as well as those properties, which are valid cluster-wide.